nickcox/cd-extras/readme.md

 Note that the aliases are `cd-` and `cd+` _not_ `cd -` and `cd +`.
 Repeated uses of `cd-` will keep moving backwards towards the beginning of the stack rather than toggling between the two most recent directories as in vanilla bash.
-(Use `Step-Back` (`cdb`) to toggle between the current and previous directories.)
+Use `Step-Back` (`cdb`) if you want to toggle between two directories.

 ```sh
 [C:\Windows\System32]> ..